ndr-repo/finalResolution/README.md

 **gnResolv** - Pings a host using Shodan's public geonet API, then attempts a lookup of the hostname using various geonet servers across the globe.
 This can be useful for identifying load balancers or mirror servers created for availability on a target domain.

 **idLookup** - Resolves an IP address using Shodan's public InternetDB service.
-The InternetDB can resolve shortened ipv6 addresses as well.
+Supports IPv4 & IPv6.

 **idLookup**-T - Reformatted layout for idLookup.
 Displays results in a table.
 I find this useful if I know I am going to call a few hosts in a row but dont have a list I can scan all at once.